-You can only spend grant funds on eligible expenditure you have incurred on an agreed project as defined in your grant agreement.
+You can only spend grant funds on eligible expenditure you have incurred on agreed project activities as defined in your grant agreement.

 - For guidance on eligible expenditure, see Appendix B - For guidance on in-kind contributions, see Appendix C - For guidance on ineligible expenditure, see Appendix D.